AlvinHon/config-ui/README.md

 # Config UI `(In Progress)`

 This is a web application to allow users to create config file by interacting with User Interface.
+The web application is now deployed at Github Pages [here](https://alvinhon.github.io/config-ui/)!

 Users can define a template in `yaml` format.
 This template specifies how the UI will be rendered to answer questions like:
 - what are the fields in the config